Welcome to the Death Valley Driver Video Review

 this match.
 OMG keeps kicking him in the scar tissue and it's becoming

-a one-half Dory Funk in All Japan in 1979 blade job.
-Abby goes on
+a one-half Dory Funk in All Japan blade job.
+Abby goes on offense

-offense and the forks comes into play.
-Abby begins enjoying the sweet
+and the forks comes into play.
+Abby begins enjoying the sweet taste

-taste of his own delicious blood to distract the audience from OMG ripping
+of his own delicious blood to distract the audience from OMG ripping his

-his own forehead open.
-Jesus, this is two fat guys with a lot of
+own forehead open.
+Jesus, this is two fat guys with a lot of blood

-his face after trying to kill young Tim Woods.
-It's a hard world,
+kill young tim Woods.
+It's a hard world, kids.
+Sometimes people

-kids.
-Sometimes people die.
-Sometimes people just bleed a whole
+die.
+Sometimes people just bleed a whole fucking boatload.

 Bob Orton vs. Jimmy Snuka: